HeeiYa/KDEBlog/docs/posts/QML 安卓应用构建与运行.md

 ```

 Make sure that your Android device has Developer Mode enabled.
 You can find specific instructions on how to enable Developer Mode based on your device model through an online search.

+If you want to share the screen on your phone on PC, you can use scrcpy:[Genymobile/scrcpy: Display and control your Android device](https://github.com/Genymobile/scrcpy)